 I just eventually came to the conclusion that I needed to realize my vision and establish my own culture for service – in my eyes, clients are relationships, not transactions.
 I wanted my firm to be independent and free to act in our clients’ best interests, without any pressure to meet sales goals.
 So that is how Davenport Wealth Management was born – on a foundation of client service and relationships.

-I founded mythe firm in 2013 and has continued to pursue my passion to great success.
+With this goal of providing superior service in mind, I founded my independent firm in 2013 and has continued to pursue my passion to great success.
 My past clients came with me, and I continued to add new ones, while recruiting other wealth advisors to join his team as the client base grew.
 But for me, the reward has stayed the same.

 I’ve been at this for 25 years now, so I’ve had the opportunity to see clients send their children and grandchildren to college and watch them go confidently into retirement and do the things they’ve been dreaming of their entire working career.
 Knowing that we played a part in it is an incredible feeling.

-My, as a way to , I Away from work, I enjoy spending time in the Metroparks Rocky River Reservation.
+My interest in finance and wealth building, as a way to help people, began early with an accounting class in high school and continued at Baldwin Wallace University, where I majored in business administration and still found time to play on the football team.
+Away from work, I enjoy spending time in the Metroparks Rocky River Reservation.

 Municipal Experience Heritage Architectural Review Board Member 2017 – Current